 - Be adaptable in the way that you can work, and quickly – it is likely that some jobs will throw you in at the deep end.

 - Be flexible, but do what is best for you.

 - Be open-minded to the locations that you visit, as limiting your options could be harmful to the amount of work you pick up.

 - Where possible, negotiate a one-week notice period.

-- If using an agent, it can pay to make contact with the practice before starting your contract as it allows you to get to know the staff and them to know you.
+- If you are using an agent, it can pay to make contact with the practice before starting your contract as it allows you to get to know the staff and them to get to know you.

-Dental Elite provide a highly experienced team of recruiters who work with a range of candidates to find their perfect role.
+Dental Elite provides a highly experienced team of recruiters who work with a range of candidates to find their perfect role.
 We have a wide range of locum dentist vacancies available at NHS and private practices, offering both full and part-time hours, so you’re sure to find something to match your requirements.

 We are here with you throughout the whole process.
 If you have any issues we can work to resolve these for the locum and practice.
 If a practice does not send out a locum confirmation / agreement / contract, we will ALWAYS send this to both parties with everything confirmed up in writing so that everybody is on the same page.

 We also run ‘Lisa’s Lucky Locums’ draw, a monthly draw held for locums who have worked for Lisa in the month prior.
 This draw gives you a chance to win a £75, £50 or £25 Amazon voucher with ‘bumper prizes’ on special months.
 We will also be introducing a monthly draw for those that refer a locum to us where they can also win an Amazon voucher.

 Would you like to apply for a locum dentist job?
 Call our experts today on 01788 545 900 to discover a position to suit you.
 You can also sign up online and apply for new vacancies much more easily.
 We also offer Locum Hygienist / Therapist, Specialist locum roles.